Charles Marsh (American politician): Family life

 Marsh married Anna Collins in 1789.
 They had two children, Charles Marsh and Anna Marsh.
 Marsh married Susan Perkins on June 3, 1798.
 They had five children together; Lyndon Arnold Marsh, George Perkins Marsh, Joseph Marsh, Sarah Marsh, and Charles Marsh.

 Marsh's father, Joseph Marsh, was a Vermont officer in the American Revolution, a member of the Vermont House of Representatives, and the first Lieutenant Governor of Vermont.
 His son George Perkins Marsh (1801–1882) was an environmentalist, a member of the United States Congress, and a diplomat.
 His nephew James Marsh (1794–1842) was a noted Congregational clergyman and writer.

 Death

 Marsh died on January 11, 1849, in Woodstock, Vermont.
-He is interred in River Street Cemetery in Woodstock.

 His early 19th-century house, now much altered with Victorian features, is the centerpiece of Marsh-Billings-Rockefeller National Historical Park and is a National Historic Landmark (primarily for its association with his son George Perkins Marsh), and his c.
 1797 law office building (now a private residence and moved from its original location) is listed on the National Register of Historic Places.